 The ones who see things differently.
 Theyre not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.

 About the only thing you cant do is ignore them.
 They invent.
-They imaging the syntax of the property of the state of the
+They imagin by neal.
+They explore.
+They create.
+They inspire.
+They are the human race forward.

 Maybe they have to be azy.